umple/umple/ReadMe.txt

     UmpleToPhp  -> Code generation for Php
     UmpleToRuby -> Code generation for Ruby
     UmpleToRTCpp -> Code generation for C++
-    UmpleTCpp   -> Code generation for alternative C++ - not yet ready UmpleToSDL -> Code generation to convert Umple to SDL UmpleToSql -> Code generation SQL from Umple models UmpleToTemplate -> Template for creating new code generation subprojects
+    UmpleTCpp   -> Code generation for alternative C++ - historical; to be deleted UmpleToSDL -> Code generation to convert Umple to SDL UmpleToSql -> Code generation SQL from Umple models UmpleToTemplate -> Template for creating new code generation subprojects